 Arpaio's name got a round of boos from the crowd, whom Wilcox later led in the chant of, "Indict Arpaio."

-Dan Nowicki attended the demonstration and blogged about it for his paper.
-You can read his account, here
+The Arizona Republic's Dan Nowicki attended the demonstration and blogged about it for his paper.
+You can read his account, here.
+Also, CBS 5 KPHO has some raw footage of the protest, which you can watch, here.

 Despite the charges being dropped against Wilcox, you have to give her credit for her stones.
 Not many politicians are willing to demand Arpaio's indictment, even though he's currently being investigated by a federal grand jury in Phoenix, as well as by the U.S. DOJ's civil rights division.